Chords + Lyrics | Over The Rainbow (capo 1)

 Eva Cassidy‘s live version of Over The Rainbow is one of the most beautiful guitar arrangements I’ve ever heard.

-The reaction to this recording was so intense it made her posthumously world famous.
+The reaction to this recording was so intense it made her posthumously famous.
+I was so moved by this performance that I transcribed it note-for-note.
+As a preview, here’s the first half of the first chorus in TAB.

-Members look at the verses and remaining choruses in the same depth, using play-along TAB loops, just like you saw above.
+Members will explore the verses and remaining choruses the same way, using play-along TAB loops and in-depth video guitar lessons.

-Only by learning Eva’s arrangement note for note can we fully appreciate this masterpiece.
-Every step is practised slowly, fast, and at a free tempo with full TAB and practice loops.
+Only by learning Eva’s arrangement note-for-note can we truly appreciate this masterpiece.
+Each section is practised slowly, at a faster tempo, and with full TAB and practice loops.

-It will take you six guitar lessons to achieve this for all sections of the entire song.
-In the final two lessons, we practice Lydian in all shapes as this relates to the melody of Over The Rainbow.
+It will take you six guitar lessons to master all sections of the song.
+In the final two lessons, we focus on practising Lydian in all its forms as it relates to the melody of Over The Rainbow.

 Here’s a link to the 8 step-by-step guitar lessons: Over The Rainbow – Guitar Lessons with TAB.